pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

             self.persistence_policy.close()

-A more developed class :class:`~eventsourcing.example.application.ExampleApplication` can be found in the library module ````.
+A more developed class :class:`~eventsourcing.example.application.ExampleApplication` can be found in the library.
 It is used in later sections of this guide.

 Run the code